Veraxus/nouveau/README.md

 ## Changelog ##

+### 0.0.4 (2013-11-22) ###
+* Renamed \NV\Hooks\Theme class to NV\Hooks\Config (which is a more accurate name)
+* Updated Zurb Foundation to version 5, including...
+* Reconfigured Foundation's ".sticky" class to ".snappable" instead, so it wont interfere with WordPress
+* Setup Compass config.rb file for theme compatibility
+* Updated the Foundation example override template

 ### 0.0.3 (2013-11-14) ###
-* Added \NV\Theme::custom_loop() function for simplifying the loops of custom queries.
+* Added \NV\Theme::custom_loop() for simplifying the loops of custom queries.

 ### 0.0.2 (2013-10-21) ###
 * Significant cleanup on code base.
 Lots of features moved into plugins.
-* Basic (very early) support for comments
+* Rudimentary (very early) support for comments.
+A lot left to do on this.
-* Small fixes to SASS/CSS using newest WP unit tests
+* Small fixes to SASS/CSS using newest WP unit tests.

 ### 0.0.1 ###
 * First commit.
 Lots and lots of cleanup left before official release.